1Password/1password-claude-plugin/README.md

 # 1Password Plugin for Claude Code

-> **Status: in development.** Not yet published to the Claude Code plugin marketplace.
+> **Status:** all three components are implemented (hook, agent skill, MCP configuration).
+Not yet published to a Claude Code plugin marketplace — install from source for now.

 The official [1Password](https://1password.com) plugin for [Claude Code](https://code.claude.com).
-It ships a **PreToolUse hook** that validates locally mounted `.env` files before Bash commands run.
+It ships three pieces that work together: a **PreToolUse hook** that validates locally mounted `.env` files before Bash commands run, an **agent skill** with the complete Developer Environment workflow, and **MCP configuration** for the 1Password desktop app server.
 Secret values stay in 1Password — the agent sees variable names and mount paths, not secret contents.

+Install the **plugin** rather than hand-configuring an MCP entry on its own.
+The bundled `1password-environments` skill is the authoritative agent workflow; the MCP server's built-in documentation resources cover tool basics only and omit the import-and-mount steps.

 For more on 1Password's developer tools, see the [1Password Developer Documentation](https://developer.1password.com).